 A house I did in 2011 was more a psychological experiment than a design job.
 I created two rooms that were identical in form and furniture.
 The only things I changed were fabric and paint colors – silvers and blues in one; glow-in-the-dark burgundy walls and chocolate floor in the other.
 The beauty was that people couldn’t argue about “style”, furniture or patterns.
 They could only argue color.
 That was our first Designer Showcase and it put us on the map.
 We named it “Two Sides to Every Story.”

 On his motivation, inspiration and philosophy of life

-My inspiration to become a designer originated with Tray.
+My inspiration to become a designer originated with my ex-wife, Tray.
 She was the one who broached the issue of working as business partners.
 I was skeptical at first.
 I believed that you “Don’t make honey where you make money.”
 But I was wrong.
 We were great together.
 For eight years, we were both all in, a lot of 12 – 15-hour days.
 We had different responsibilities, so the three or four hours we would run across each other during the day really made up for not seeing each other until late at night.
 For us, it really worked – until the kids came along.

 It took a couple of years before I finally realized that I had instinctive creative chops.
 People would immediately ask me for design advice rather than business feedback.
 It was an evolving process and I had initial doubts because I hadn’t done it before.
 I’d say, “Does this look good?
 Tell me.”
 Eventually, Tray and I were collaborating.
 It was like, “This doesn’t look good.
 We need to do this.
 Okay, that’s better.”
 Clearly there was a collaboration.
 But the inspiration to become a designer was 100% at Tray’s instigation and the result of her encouragement.